germanfica/keycloak-angular-spring/README.md

 ![realm-admin](https://user-images.githubusercontent.com/15948693/149646386-e57ff40b-3f73-4d87-b78e-45dc109007ed.png)

-The `realm-admin` role will need `Composite Roles` feature enabled, as we want to associate `backend-client` roles to it.
+The `realm-admin` role will need `Composite Roles` enabled, as we want to associate `backend-client` roles to it.
 To do this:

 1. Click `Details` (top of the page)